apex/up/docs/07-guides.md

 - `AWS_ACCESS_KEY_ID` – AWS access key
 - `AWS_SECRET_ACCESS_KEY` – AWS secret key

-If using running Up Pro you'll need your Up credentials:
+If using running Up Pro you'll need your Up credentials in order to access Up Pro via the `up upgrade` command.
+To obtain this run `up team ci` or `up team ci --copy` to copy it directly to your clipboard, then paste this as the env var's value.

 - `UP_CONFIG` – Up configuration as base64-encoded JSON

-To obtain this run `up team ci` or `up team ci --copy` to copy it directly to your clipboard, then paste this as the env var's value.

 ### Commands